Skiing: Technique

 Technique has evolved along with ski technology and ski geometry.
 Early techniques included the telemark turn, the stem, the stem Christie, snowplough, and parallel turn.

 New parabolic designs like the Elan SCX have enabled the more modern carve turn.

 On other surfaces

-Originally and primarily a winter sport, skiing can also be practiced indoors without snow, outdoors on grass, on dry ski slopes, with ski simulators, or with roller skis.
-A treadmill-like surface can also be used, to enable skiing while staying in the same place.
-Sand skiing involves sliding on sand instead of snow, but the skier uses conventional skis, ski poles, bindings and boots for the surface.
+Originally and primarily an outdoor winter sport on snow, skiing is also practiced on synthetic "dry" ski slopes, on sand, indoors and with ski simulators.
+With appropriate equipment, grass skiing and roller skiing are other alternatives which are not performed on snow.